Headquarters Banner

 Last Tuesday we had orders to pack up our traps and get ready for a force march.
 These orders came to us at 3 o’clock P.M., and at 6 P.M. we started with three other companies (Cos.
 A, E, and H,) under command of Capt.
 Fox, acting Major.
 It was very dark and rained almost all night.
 After marching about two and a half miles, we had to ford two creeks, so that most of us had to march the rest of the way with wet feet, which, on a cold frosty night is not quite so agreeable.

 At one o’clock at night we arrived at a town called Clear Spring.
 The hotels, and many of the private houses, were thrown open to receive us.
 We stopped in town till 7 o’clock next morning; then started over the mountain, it raining and hailing al the time, and at last came to a place called Hancock, twenty-seven miles from where we started the day before.
 On arriving, we learned that the rebels had been trying to cross the river for several days, as there is a great quantity of salt stored in the warehouses here.
 We had one piece of artillery with us, and a few shot and shell from this made the rebels scatter in every direction.
 It took them by surprise, as they did not dream that there where any soldiers in Hancock.
 They annoyed our pickets very much by firing across at them, but no one has been hurt yet.
 We are in a very comfortable quarters, as we are in a large hall (formerly used as town hall); Co.
 A is in a large house, Co.
 E in a church, Co.
 H are quartered in a grain warehouse.
 Friday, Nov.
 29, Co.
-E went to a place six miles above, opposite Sir John’s Run, Va., to guard that ford, so that only three of our Cos.
-Remain in town.
+E went to a place six miles above, opposite Sir John’s Run, Va., to guard that ford, so that only three of our Cos. remain in town.
 The citizens of Hancock are most of them strong Union people, and they do all in their power to make us as comfortable as possible.

 More some other time.